schw4b/DGM/README.md

 ### Configure ssh key authentication
     git remote set-url origin git@github.com:schw4b/mdm.git

+### Merge develop to master
+    git checkout master
+    git pull               # to update the state to the latest remote master state git merge develop      # to bring changes to local master from your develop branch git push origin master # push current HEAD to remote master branch

 ## Unit Testing
 Test functions are written for the *testthat* package and can be found in the folder `tests`.